Skykingakki/Nodejs-News-App/README.md

 # Nodejs-News-App
-This is a basic wep app for news developed using Nodejs and Expressjs and this is not my original project.
+This is a basic wep app for news developed using Nodejs and Expressjs and this is not my original idea.

 This Web App is developed using news API of RaddyTheBrand youtuber.
 I watched and learned and then tried to copy this news Website.
 Dependencies are :